friendly-bits/shell-scheduler/TIMEKEEPING.md

 Timeout *enforcement* is coarser than the accounting resolution:

-- While waiting for job completions, the scheduler sleeps in `read -t` with a timeout in whole seconds (rounded up from the remaining time).
+- While waiting for job completions, the scheduler uses a timeout set in whole seconds (rounded up from the remaining time).
 A timeout is therefore never declared early, but may be declared up to about one second late.
+The wait is capped by whichever of the global remaining time, the idle remaining time and the nearest per-job deadline comes first, so no deadline is ever slept through.
 - All callbacks except the **job execution callback** run synchronously in the scheduler process.
 While such a callback runs, the scheduler cannot register completions or declare timeouts - see the note in [Callbacks](REFERENCE.md#callbacks).
 Keep synchronous callbacks fast.
 Remaining time is recomputed from a fresh clock reading after each callback returns, so a slow callback delays timeout detection by at most its own duration.

 ## Global timeout